Hammerskins: Crew 38 Finland

 Hammerskins operate in Finland under the moniker Crew 38.
 It is most active in Helsinki and Jyväskylä.
 Since 2022 Finnish Blood & Honour has organized an annual "White Boy Summer Fest" together with Hammerskins and Veren Laki (Law of Blood), a neo-Nazi combat sports collective connected to the Nordic Resistance Movement.
 The festival includes concerts and MMA tournament.

 Crew 38 came under police investigation in connection to the Kankaanpää terrorism arrests when the leader and members of the Finnish Atomwaffen group frequented the Crew 38 headquarters in Muurame and Kerava.
 A Canadian neo-Nazi charged with terroristic crimes visited and trained with the Hammerskins in Finland.
 According to Vice News the man is a founding member of Atomwaffen's Canadian branch.

 Finnish Hammerskins also have headquarters called "Hammer House" in Uusimaa.
 In addition to the Hammerskins, Hammer House also hosts other extreme right groups.

 Germany

-The German chapter of the Hammerskins was banned by the German government on 19 September 2023.
+The German chapter of the Hammerskins was banned by the German government on 19 September 2023, that ban was however overturned on 19 December 2025.